kibook/xml-utils/utils/xml-transform/README.md

     will output no terminator after the values.

-    Although the extracted text will be passed to any subsequent -s/-E/-e options like with -e (--extract), it is more common for this option to be used alone or at the end of a pipeline.
+    If there are any subsequent -s/-E/-e options, then the extracted text will be parsed as XML and passed to the next stylesheet.

   - \-e, --extract \<xpath\>
     Extracts the node(s) matching the given XPath expression.